gstipi/hnlive/README.md

 {:phoenix_live_view, "~> 0.13.0"},
 ```

-The only additional dependency I needed was [HTTPoison](https://hexdocs.pm/httpoison/HTTPoison.html), which I also added in `mix.exs`:
+The only additional dependency I included was [HTTPoison](https://hexdocs.pm/httpoison/HTTPoison.html), which I also added in `mix.exs`:

 `{:httpoison, "~> 1.6"}`